Same-sex marriage in Manitoba

-Same-sex marriage in Manitoba has been legal since September 16, 2004.
+Same-sex marriage has been legal in Manitoba since September 16, 2004.
 In the case of Vogel v.
 Canada, the Court of Queen's Bench of Manitoba ordered the province to begin issuing marriage licences to same-sex couples.
-This decision followed a suit brought by three couples who were denied the right to marry.
+This decision followed a suit brought by three couples who had been denied the right to marry.
 Both the provincial and federal governments had made it known that they would not oppose the court bid.
+The ruling followed similar cases in four other provinces and territories, making Manitoba the fifth jurisdiction in Canada, after Ontario, British Columbia, Quebec and Yukon, to extend civil marriage to same-sex couples.
+The court said that its decision had been influenced by the previous decisions in those four provinces and territories.

-Manitoba became the fifth jurisdiction in Canada (and the eighth worldwide) to extend civil marriage to same-sex couples, after the provinces of Ontario, British Columbia and Quebec, and the territory of Yukon.
-The court said that its decision had been influenced by the previous decisions in B.C., Ontario and Quebec.
+Manitoba has also recognised common-law relationships offering some of the rights and benefits of marriage since 2001.